 The Texas Free Enterprise and Antitrust Act of 1983 is designed to promote economic competition in Texas by outlawing restraints of trade or commerce.
 The Act is to be construed in harmony with comparable federal antitrust statutes if they are consistent with the Act’s purpose.
 Yet, Texas law permits certain non-compete agreements whose restrictions are reasonable as to time, geographical area, and scope of activity to be restrained.

 President Biden’s Executive Order also encourages the Chair of the FTC to address unfair occupational licensing restrictions and, together with the Attorney General, consider whether to revise antitrust guidance for Human Resources professionals.
 In 2016, the Department of Justice and FTC issued guidance to HR professionals to highlight potential antitrust violations between employers.
-The guidance focused on wage-fixing agreements and no poaching agreements between employers that likely violate antitrust laws.
+The guidance focused on wage-fixing agreements and no poaching agreements between employers.